richafnu/Viva/Viva/glint/setup/templates-intro.md

 Each item has a unique Item Name and Question Universally Unique Identifier (UUID) to distinguish it in the Viva Glint platform.
 The text of each item isn't necessarily unique.
 Where an item has identical text, but is used in more than one survey template (for example, Onboarding and Engagement), the **tags** associated with the item are different.
 The identical item text may be used in more than one survey, in which case the **item name** and **UUID** are distinct to that use case. *Identically-stated items may have significantly different benchmark scores between templates because the survey frame of reference and context are different.*

+>[!IMPORTANT]
+> Taxonomy is an orderly classification of general principles, generally related to science.

 ## Survey item tags

 Items have associated tags associated to help you sort and filter them.
 These tags are helpful to understand: